Mesuva/concrete5-quick-start-guide-v9/editing/the-toolbar-explained.md

 # The Toolbar Explained

-Most editing activities performed on a concrete5 website start via one of the top toolbar buttons.
+Most editing activities performed on a Concrete CMS website start via one of the top toolbar buttons.

 **Buttons on the** _**left**_ **of the toolbar relate to the current page:**